Shoes are one of the most annoying things to pack for your travels, yet they're also one of the most important.

 One of the biggest problems when choosing travel footwear is finding anything that's appropriate for light hiking and day walks, while still looking good enough to wear out to a bar at the end of the day.
 While the right choice will depend on your personal sense of style, it's possible to narrow down the requirements for most travelers.

-The shoes will most likely be brown, with a leather or nubuck upper to keep some of the rain off, and a minimum of brightly-colored accents, laces, eyelets, or stitching.
+The shoes will most likely be brown, with a minimum of brightly-colored accents, laces, eyelets, or stitching.
 They also need to have a solid, well-constructed sole with plenty of grip, but not one that's so thick it makes them look like hiking boots.

-Basically, they need to hold up to plenty of abuse, be extremely comfortable, yet still look good when worn out with a pair of pants for dinner.
+Basically, whatever you choose needs to hold up to plenty of abuse, be simple to clean and extremely comfortable, yet still look good when worn out with a pair of pants for dinner.

 The same old things you wear at home can be just as useful when you travel, and surprisingly, this can even include shoes.
 Plain Converse sneakers are durable, comfortable, and lightweight, and they'll even squash up small enough to throw in your hand luggage if you need them to.

-They're much cheaper than dedicated travel footwear, and if you're not planning to hike steep mountain trails or spend time in the fanciest restaurants, will cover you for most requirements.
+They're much cheaper than dedicated travel footwear, and if you're not planning to hike muddy trails or spend time in the fanciest restaurants, will cover you for most requirements.